 Cayuga Community College has adopted an internal grievance procedure providing for prompt, equitable, and confidential resolution of complaints alleging discrimination on the basis of age, ancestry, color, disability, national origin, race, religious creed, gender, sexual orientation, or veteran status.

-Complaints emerging from the Auburn Campus, the Fulton Campus, or any other operation for the college should be addressed to either the Affirmative Action Officer for employees (Director of Human Resources) or to the Affirmative Action Officer for students and those participating in college sponsored services and activities ( Director of Student Development) both at Cayuga Community College, 197 Franklin Street, Auburn, NY 13021-3099, telephone number 315-255-1743.
+Complaints emerging from the Auburn Campus, the Fulton Campus, or any other operation for the college should be addressed to either the Affirmative Action Officer for employees (Director of Human Resources) or to the Affirmative Action Officer for students and those participating in college sponsored services and activities ( Director of Student Engagement) both at Cayuga Community College, 197 Franklin Street, Auburn, NY 13021-3099, telephone number 315-255-1743.
 Should the person against whom the grievance is directed be the Affirmative Action Officer for the population from which the grievance originates, the case shall be handled by the other Affirmative Action Officer.

 All parties concerned should make every reasonable effort to resolve the issue informally before pursuing the following Formal Complaint Procedure: